 By Joseph Ax and Edith Honan

-NEW YORK, Sept 27 (Reuters) - A New Jersey judge on Friday ordered state officials to allow same-sex couples to marry starting Oct.
-21, saying the current civil union system unfairly deprives them of federal benefits available to married couples.
+NEW YORK, Sept 27 (Reuters) - A New Jersey judge ordered state officials on Friday to allow same-sex couples to marry starting on Oct.
+21, saying the current civil union system unfairly deprived them of federal benefits available to married couples.

 Judge Mary Jacobson in Mercer County Superior Court in Trenton issued the order, making New Jersey the first state to lift a ban on gay marriage as a result of the U.S. Supreme Court’s decision in June to strike down the federal law defining marriage as between a man and a woman.

 “Same-sex couples must be allowed to marry in order to obtain equal protection of the law under the New Jersey constitution,” she wrote.

 Hayley Gorenberg of Lambda Legal, one of the attorneys for the gay couples who brought the lawsuit, said they would fight the state’s appeal “every step of the way.”

 If Jacobson’s decision stands, New Jersey would become the 14th state to permit gay marriage.
 It is also legal in the District of Columbia.